davidchesnut/sp-dev-docs/docs/add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

       - If the high-trust SharePoint Add-in has its own certificate that it is not sharing with other SharePoint Add-ins, the  `IssuerId` is the same as the `ClientId`.

   - If the SharePoint Add-in is sharing the same certificate that other SharePoint Add-ins are using, the  `IssuerId` is an arbitrary GUID.
-The script for this scenario that you can find in [High-trust configuration scripts for SharePoint 2013](high-trust-configuration-scripts-for-sharepoint-2013.md) generates a text file with this GUID in it.
+The script for this scenario that you can find in [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint.md) generates a text file with this GUID in it.
 The IT staff can pass the outputted file to the add-in developer for insertion as the `IssuerId` in the web.config file.